sopherapps/hymns-api/README.md

 Errors:

   - 404 - Not Found if language-number does not exist
   - 401 - Unauthorized if authorization token is not valid or was not supplied
+  - 429 - Too many requests if user makes too many requests in a given amount of time

 Response: `Song` - the song deleted